 There are quite a few architects, developers, and mayors out there who advocate micro-units as the next great urban idea for housing other people — people who, though they may be priced out of the standard square footages, might still want the option of, say, owning a dog, having a hobby that doesn’t take place on a smartphone or conducting a private conversation outside the bathroom.

-Given the momentum of micro-units in the states, from New York to LA, from Providence to San Francisco, Czerny's apartment — and the publicity it garners for the architects — might just improve the IQ of developments just getting under way.
+Given the momentum of micro-units in the states, from New York to LA, from Providence to San Francisco, Czerny’s apartment — and the publicity it garnered for the architects — might improve the IQ of new developments just getting under way.